-These Healthy Breakfast Cookies made with Banana, Oatmeal, nuts, seeds are gluten-free and Vegan.
-These make-ahead breakfast cookies are perfect for busy mornings.
+These Healthy Breakfast Cookies are made with Banana, Oatmeal, nuts, seeds are gluten-free and Vegan.
+These make-ahead Oatmeal breakfast cookies are perfect for busy mornings.

 These Breakfast Cookies doesn’t have any refined sugar or refined flour.
-These are rich in fibre, protein and other nutrients.
+These are rich in fibre, protein, and other nutrients.
 You can munch on these without any guilt.
-And these cookies are kid approved too.
-My little one doesn’t leave my side while making these cookies.
+And your little ones will approve of these cookies too.
+My daughter doesn’t leave my side while making these cookies.

-These make-ahead breakfast cookies really come handy on morning rush hours.
+These make-ahead breakfast cookies really come in handy during morning rush hours.
 These are very easy and quick to make.
 I doubt anything can go wrong with this recipe, even if you are not an avid baker.

-Cookie Base: Rolled Oats+Banana+ Maple Syrup + Nut Butter
+Cookie Base: Rolled Oats+Banana+Honey(Maple Syrup) + Nut Butter

 Seed: Flaxseed, Pumpkin Seeds, Sunflower Seeds, Chia Seeds, Hemp Seeds,

 Other ingredients like Chocolate chips, dried fruits, raisins, dried berries.

 Banana, Maple Syrup, and Nut Butter act as binding agents in these cookies.
 After the Cookie dough is made, if it is holding together and is sticky that means the dough is of the right consistency.
 There is no fear of the cookie falling apart once baked.

 Another trick that works for me is putting rolled oats in a food processor and give it a couple of pulses.
 Breaking whole rolled oats requires less amount of a binding agent.
 And breaking down the whole oats also make it easier to chew, especially for my little one.